Belial5221/ComfyUI_PBR_Maker-Fixed/README.md

 Updated to output files to Comfyui outputs folder with material type and random prefix in name.
 Also updated to find model in ComfyUI's models/diffusers/MatForger folder.
 Still need to download models from https://modelscope.cn/models/smthem/MatForger/files .
-I'm a beginner coder,and jsut wanted to make it work like I think it was intended to.
+I'm a beginner coder,and just wanted to make it work like I think it was intended to.
-You can jsut copy my updated MatForger_node.py to your folder if you already have it installed.
+You can just copy my updated MatForger_node.py to your folder if you already have it installed.
 ----

 1.Installation  (original install)